mikrono/tModLoaderWiki_kr_ko/Mod.md

 Assigns a head texture that can be used by NPCs on the map.

+### public void AddGore(string texture, ModGore modGore = null)

+Adds the given texture to the game as a custom gore, with the given custom gore behavior.
+If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.

+### public void AddSound(SoundType type, string soundPath, ModSound modSound = null)

+Adds the given sound file to the game as the given type of sound and with the given custom sound playing.
+If no ModSound instance is provided, the custom sound will play in a similar manner as the default vanilla ones.

-### public void AddGore(string name, ModGore gore, string texture)
+### public void AddMount(string name, ModMountData mount, string texture, IDictionary\<MountTextureType, string\> extraTextures = null)

-Adds a type of Gore to the game with the specified name and texture.
+Adds the given mount to the game with the given name and texture.
+The extraTextures dictionary should optionally map types of mount textures to the texture paths you want to include.

-### public ModGore GetGore(string name)
+### public ModMountData GetMount(string name)

-Gets the ModGore of this mod corresponding to the given name.
-Returns null if no ModGore with the given name is found.
+Gets the ModMountData instance of this mod corresponding to the given name.
+Returns null if no ModMountData has the given name.

-### public int GoreType(string name)
+### public int MountType(string name)

-Gets the type of the ModGore of this mod with the given name.
-Returns 0 if no ModGore with the given name is found.
+Gets the ID of the ModMountData instance corresponding to the given name.
+Returns 0 if no ModMountData has the given name.

+### public int GetGoreSlot(string name)

+Shorthand for calling ModGore.GetGoreSlot(this.FileName(name)).

+### public int public int GetSoundSlot(SoundType type, string name)

+Shorthand for calling SoundLoader.GetSoundSlot(type, this.FileName(name)).

+### public string FileName(string fileName)

+Shorthand for this.Name + "/" + fileName.

+### public byte[] GetFileBytes(string name)

+Shorthand for calling ModLoader.GetFileBytes(this.FileName(name)).

+### public bool FileExists(string name)

+Shorthand for calling ModLoader.FileExists(this.FileName(name)).

+### public Texture2D GetTexture(string name)

+Shorthand for calling ModLoader.GetTexture(this.FileName(name)).

+### public bool TextureExists(string name)

+Shorthand for calling ModLoader.TextureExists(this.FileName(name)).

+### public void AddTexture(string name, Texture2D texture)

+Shorthand for calling ModLoader.AddTexture(this.FileName(name), texture).

+### public SoundEffect GetSound(string name)

+Shorthand for calling ModLoader.GetSound(this.FileName(name)).

+### public bool SoundExists(string name)

+Shorthand for calling ModLoader.SoundExists(this.FileName(name)).

 ### public virtual void ChatInput(string text)